martinpihrt/OSPy-plugins/plugins/tank_monitor/README.md

 * Maximum maintained water level:
   If the measured water level exceeds this set value, the output is activated.

+* Minimum maintained water level:
+  If the measured water level falls below this set value, the output is deactivated.

 * Select Output for regulation:
   Select Output for regulation zones.